TraGicCode/tragiccode-wsusserver/README.md

 (Get-WsusServer).GetUpdateCategories() | Sort-Object -Property Title, Type | Format-Table -Property Title, Type
 ```

-**NOTE: This is required because this is specific to your organization's requirements.**
+Both products and product_families may be supplied, as long as products does not equal '*' (all products).

-**NOTE: This is required because this is specific to your organization's requirements.**
+**NOTE: products or product_families are required because this is specific to your organization's requirements.**

 #### `update_classifications`